imazen/repositext/README.md

 Installation (while in development)
 -----------------------------------

-Follow these steps to install repositext-kramdown:
+Follow these steps to install repositext:

 * Install Ruby 2.0 using rbenv or rvm.
 * Install the bundler gem: `gem install bundler`
 * Clone the repository from github.com
-* Switch into the repositext-kramdown directory: `cd repositext-kramdown`
+* Switch into the repositext directory: `cd repositext`
 * Install the required gems: `bundle install`

 Usage